phananh1010/gmu-hopper-python-installation/README.md

-# Introduction
+# INTRODUCTION
 Installing developing environment can be a big hassle, especially on third party platform where we do not have root permission.
 Thus, using tools such as Docker can help facilitate this step.
 In this file, I note the steps required to create a Docker container, and install it in GMU cloud platform.

-# Section I: create custome docker image
+# SECTION I: create custome docker image
 ### STEP 0: install docker
 Use this link for reference on how to create a simple Docker image: https://docker-curriculum.com/